By Liz Aitken, Founder Carefully Sorted

-There’s no better time to tackle this daunting task than now!
+There’s no better time to tackle this daunting task than right now!
 Starting a decluttering project is one way of using your time productively.
 Not only will you have a spick and span house as a result, but it will also help boost your mental health in the process.
-I’ve put together a quick guide on how to decluttering without getting overwhelmed.
+I’ve put together a quick guide on how to start decluttering without getting overwhelmed.

 Where and how to start?